 If you can't recover from the hit-and-run driver, don't have available insurance, and aren't able to recover from a crime victim compensation fund, you're probably out of luck.
 But before you give up, consider these alternatives:

-If you've been the victim of a hit-and-run driver, you're likely to feel angry, frustrated, and hopeless.
-Those are understandable reactions to your situation.
+If you've been the victim of a hit-and-run driver, you may feel angry, frustrated, and hopeless.
+All understandable reactions.
 The prospect of suing the other driver or chasing down possible insurance coverage might seem overwhelming, particularly if you're injured.

 An experienced car accident lawyer might be able to help.
 This is someone who's dealt with hit-and-run claims like yours and who knows how to track down possible sources of recovery.
 Look for a lawyer who will accept your case on a contingency basis.
 This means the lawyer won't charge you by the hour but will take a percentage (usually between 25% and 40%) of any settlement or judgment you receive.